steveh127/UM-Micropython/WOPR/README.md

 First install an up-to-date version of micropython for whatever MCU you are using following instructions on the micropython download pages.
-The installation has been tested with, and build scripts are available for UM Tiny S2 and S3 boards.
+The installation has been tested with, and build scripts are available for UM Tiny S2, S3 and Tiny Pico boards.

 Then clone the UM-Micropython directories from Github:  [https://github.com/steveh127/UM-Micropython](https://github.com/steveh127/UM-Micropython)
 This will include the Bling! software, the bling directory but not common